MatthewMing11/napari-foobar/README.md

     pip install napari-foobar

 Before installing the plugin, make sure to create an environment, either in conda or mamba.
-If don't have mamba installed, replace mamba by conda.
+If you don't have mamba installed, replace mamba by conda.

     mamba create -n napari-plugin-env python=3.9 napari jupyterlab -c conda-forge mamba activate napari-plugin-env